 For Investments made into Security receipts (SRs), Group uses discounted cash flow model, given that the SRs are less liquid instruments.
 Expected cash flow levels including timing of cash flows are estimated by using quantitative and qualitative measures regarding the characteristics of the underlying assets including default rates, nature and value of collaterals, manner of resolution and other economic drivers.
-For any valuation which are based on models, Judgements and estimates are applied, which include considerations of liquidity, court site to the construction of the construction of the second construction of the construction of t value adjustments, correlation and volatility.
+For any valuation which are based on models, Judgements and estimates are applied, which include considerations of liquidity, coult signature and counterparty), funding value adjustments, correlation and volatility.

-Edel Finance Company Limited Notes to the consolidated financial statements for the year ended 31 March 2023 (Continued)
+Notes to the consolidated financial statements for the year ended 31 March 2023 (Continued)